 Mr Fairman highlighted competition as a new driver for change.
 "A lot of trusts, even community trusts, have not had a challenge to how they provide services to patients.
 This is proving a challenge," he said.
+Dr Varnam said: "We are

-proving a challenge," he said.
 Dr Varnam said: "We are putting commissioning in the hands of people who are closer to where people live and are less bothered about the traditional